-On June 25, 2010 the shareholders of the Company authorized the issuance of up to 250,000 warrants reserved to a category of beneficiaries comprising the Directors of the Company who are not officers and/or employees of the Company, including the Chairman, of which 250,000 have been subscribed for.
+On June 24, 2011, the shareholders of the Company authorized the issuance of up to 350,000 warrants reserved to a category of beneficiaries comprising the Directors of the Company who are not officers and/or employees of the Company, including the Chairman, of which 300,000 have been subscribed for.

-On June 25, 2010 the Board of Directors authorized the Directors of the Company, Mssrs., de Vink, Fildes, Lemoine, Vannier and Vogelstein, to subscribe to 50,000 warrants each for a subscription price of 0.70 Euros per warrant (\$0.86)2.
-Each warrant is exercisable to purchase one Share at a price of 5.44 Euros (\$6.68)2.
+On June 24, 2011, the Board of Directors authorized the Directors of the Company, Mrs. Bréchignac and Mssrs, Cerutti, de Vink, Fildes, Stapleton, Vannier and Vogelstein, to subscribe for 50,000 warrants each at a subscription price of 0.47 Euros per warrant (\$0.66 based on the historical exchange rate on the grant date).
+Each warrant is exercisable to purchase one share at a price of 3.54 Euros (\$5.04 based on the historical exchange rate on the grant date).

-On June 25, 2010 the shareholders of the Company authorized the issuance of new shares which authorizes the Board of Directors to award and issue up to 200,000 shares free to officers and employees of the company as compensation for services rendered.
-Under the terms of the awards the shares are definitively owned by the beneficiaries two years following their allocation and the beneficiaries are required to retain the shares for a further two years.
+On June 24, 2011, the shareholders of the Company authorized the issuance of 200,000 new shares that the Board of Directors was authorized to award and issue free of charge to officers and employees of the Company as compensation for services rendered.
+Under the terms of the awards, the shares are definitively owned by the beneficiaries two years following their allocation, and the beneficiaries are required to retain the shares for a further two years.